containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `ReadOnly=` (defaults to `no`)

-If enabled, makes image read-only.
+If enabled, makes the image read-only.

 ### `RunInit=` (default to `no`)